py-moneyed/py-moneyed/README.rst

     cd where/py-moneyed-source/is
     tox

-If you do not have all of version of Python that is needed to test, then I suggest you use a tool pyenv_.
-After installing pyenv, install an additional plugin pyenv-implict_.
+If you do not have all versions of Python that are used in testing, you can use pyenv_.
+After installing pyenv, install the additional plugin pyenv-implict_.

 The py-moneyed package has been tested with Python 2.6, 2.7, 3.2, 3.3
 and PyPy 2.1.